calmm-js/partial.lenses/README.md

 `L.index(integer)` or `integer` focuses on the specified array index.

-* When viewing an undefined array index or an undefined array, the result is undefined.
+* When not viewing a defined array index, the result is undefined.
 * When setting to undefined, the element is removed from the resulting array, shifting all higher indices down by one.
 If the result would be an array without indices (ignoring length), the whole result will be undefined.